packetchaos/navi/README.md

    * -webapp -->   Export Web applications into a CSV: FQDN, Critical, High, Medium, Low
    * -consec -->   Export Container Security summary info into a CSV.
    * -licensed --> Export a List of all Licensed Assets into a CSV.
-   * -lumin     Export all Asset data including ACR and AES into a CSV.
+   * -lumin -->    Export all Asset data including ACR and AES into a CSV.
 This will take some time
+   * --network --> Export all Assets of a given network
    * -bytag     Export all assets by tag; Include ACR and AES into a CSV
    * --c TEXT   Export bytag with the following Category name
    * --v TEXT   Export bytag with the Tag Value; requires --c and Category Name